-In preparing the parent company only financial statements, management is responsible for assessing Myson Century's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Myson Century or to cease operation, or has no realistic alternative but to do so.
+In preparing the parent company only financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operation, or has no realistic alternative but to do so.

-Those charged with governance, including the Audit Committee, are responsible for overseeing Myson Century's financial reporting process.
+Those charged with governance, including the Audit Committee, are responsible for overseeing the Company's financial reporting process.

-Auditor's Responsibilities for the Audit of the Parent Company Only Financial Statements
+Auditor's Responsibilities for the Audit of the Parent Company Only Financial Statements to issue a report that includes our opinion.

-Our objectives are to obtain reasonable assurance about whether the parent company only financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue a report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the auditing principles will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error.
-Such misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these parent company only financial statements
+Such misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these parent company only financial statements.